Anishachhotray/20-days-20-JavaScript-projects/README.md

 ### Day 6 - Number Guessing Game

-A Number Guessing Game where users try to guess a randomly generated number between 1 and 50 within a limited number of attempts
+A Number Guessing Game where users try to guess a randomly generated number between 1 and 50 within a limited number of attempts.

+### Day 7 - Simple Calculator

+A calculator application that performs basic arithmetic operations such as addition, subtraction, multiplication, division, and percentage calculations.